Kotlin/KEEP/proposals/stdlib/char-int-conversions.md

 int.toChar() -> Char(int.toUShort())
 short.toChar() -> Char(short.toUShort())
 ```
+Currently experimental `UShort` will also become stable in Kotlin 1.5, making the proposed replacements safe.

 - Introduce functions to convert a `Char` to the numeric value of the digit it represents: